 When no repetition period is configured, or the configured repetition period is R=1, all adjustments made to the UE uplink timing shall follow these rules:

-1) The maximum amount of the magnitude of the timing change, apart from a change of due to satellite position update and between the previous transmission and the current transmission, in one adjustment shall be 58.33*TS seconds.
+1) The maximum amount of the magnitude of the timing change, apart from a change of NTA, UE-specificNTA, UE-specific due to satellite position update and NTA,commonNTA,common between the previous transmission and the current transmission, in one adjustment shall be 58.33*TS seconds.

-2) The minimum aggregate adjustment rate, apart from a change of due to satellite position update and between the previous transmission and the current transmission, shall be 7*TS per 1second.
+2) The minimum aggregate adjustment rate, apart from a change of NTA, UE-specific due to satellite position update and NTA,common between the previous transmission and the current transmission, shall be 7*TS per 1second.

-3) The maximum aggregate adjustment rate, apart from a change of due to satellite position update and between the previous transmission and the current transmission, shall be 58.33*TS per 200ms.
+3) The maximum aggregate adjustment rate, apart from a change of NTA, UE-specific due to satellite position update and NTA,common between the previous transmission and the current transmission, shall be 58.33*TS per 200ms.